jkimlab/SHERLOG/README.md

 # SHERLOG
-**A full homology-based synteny detection program**
+**A full homology-based synteny block detection program**

 Just given a pairwise alignment between two genomes in diverse formats, such as chain, delta, and paf, SHERLOG searches synteny blocks between the genomes.
-SHERLOG can find more than one synteny block for a single genomic region if it is related with duplication, and produce the result in a hierarchical manner with two different scales.
-In addition, SHERLOG does not rely on a reference genome.
+Given a pairwise alignment between two genomes in diverse formats, SHERLOG can find more than one synteny block for a single genomic region if it is homologous to multiple regions in other related genomes, and produce the result in a hierarchical manner with two different scales.
+In addition, SHERLOG does not rely on a reference genome and supports phased genome assemblies.

 SHERLOG showed good performances for diverse sizes of genomes as well as a wide range of resolutions.